020monkey/LARRYCHATTER/README.md

 ## Prerequisites:
 For this to work you will need:
 - A Twitter Dev Account (**Please use a dedicated account!
 Do NOT use your personal one!**)
 Create an App with Read, Write access.
-Specifically note down the CONSUMER KEY, CONSUMER SECRET, ACCESS TOKEN and ACCESS TOKEN SECRET values (I am not gon' tell you guys how, go Google it, should be a pretty easy thing to do)
+Specifically note down the CONSUMER KEY, CONSUMER SECRET, ACCESS TOKEN and ACCESS TOKEN SECRET values (I am not gon' tell you guys how, go Google it, should be a pretty easy thing to do).
 Also note down the Handle/Username of your Twitter Account.
 - A Dropbox Account. (**Again please use a dedicated account!
 Do NOT use your personal one!**)
 Generate an API Token.
 (Again not gon' explain how, pretty easy to figure it out)